wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-09  White Rabbit.md

 	 * Service staff, including bartenders and kitchen servers, are Hearts.
 The Concierge is the Queen of Hearts.
 	 * Security staff, such as those that guard the vault, are Spades.
 The Pit Boss is the Jack of Spades.
 	 * Entertainment staff, such as singers employed by the club, are Clubs.
 The Casino Manager is the King of Clubs.
 In addition, he will also attend any major emergency to oversee the event and then calm the public.
 * Destiny can approach the party at some point and chastise them for being here, as it's "against the story".
 He opens his book, then says that Prism isn't the person she should be here, and that Astra shouldn't be here at all.
 Then he slams the book closed, and Celeste appears in place of Prism and Astra disappears (becoming Alice, who is trapped in the Casino vault).
 The whole party can also be transported to the Fields of Fable where they see a single house (which Celeste/Prism would recognize) at the front of expansive fields, and a large red casino in the distance.
 	* Astra/Alice can also hear in their head (in Destiny's voice): "And I know you sat in my chair".

-### Synopsis

-- Celeste and Hatter use the rough map drawn up by Mr. Dee and Mr. Dum to put together a plan to pull off a heist of the Red Casino.
-Maybe they can accomplish it with the help of a party of adventurers that the Face Cards have never seen?
-- Within the casino, the players can choose to play any games they'd like, or partake in entertainment, food, or drink.
-- Unbeknownst to Celeste, the vault is heavily locked and trapped, and the last trap is an eldritch machine pointed at the vault door that's designed to immediately kill and transfer the soul of any individual entering it to Dolurrh.

 ### Characters and Locations